cyberexpertsng/cseanctfv1/Pwn/ChatterBox/README.md

 At this point I got a reverse shell and uploaded linpeas to the box

-But the issue was no binary was available and of cause this is excepted cause we are in a docker container
+I wanted to try escalate privilege since the flag wasn't really stored as a file on this box but the issue was no binary was available for the upload of file and of cause this is excepted cause we are in a docker container

 Using bash I was able to upload linpeas